 Left and right sides house usual buttons, but they are more delicately placed keys this time, however, very clicky.
 The volume rocker is locked on the left side, while the SIM tray can be seen on the right side right above the power key that carries a green stripe on top of it – a small design element that increases the aesthetic value.

-The bottom of the phone shows the 3.5 mm audio jack, primary microphone, USB Type-C slot – a more regular feature nowadays in the mid-range phones – and a speaker grille.
+The bottom of the phone shows the 3.5 mm audio jack, primary microphone, USB Type-C slot – a more regular feature nowadays in mid-range phones – and a speaker grille.

 On the top end, there lies a more conventional popup selfie camera precisely in the middle.